Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 By and large, yes.
 Certainly during the day, the greatest danger will come from pickpockets, especially on routes between the airport and central Paris, or at night, when people may be drunk or high and using stations as a second home.

 Like pretty much any city in the world, daytime tends to be safer than nighttime.
 Some tourist areas, like Montmartre or Le Marais or the Latin Quarter, are bubbling with people day or night and I wouldn’t give being there a second thought.
-Other neighborhoods may be fine during the day, but I’d stay away at night.
-So yes, Paris is safe at night – if you choose your neighborhood wisely.
+Other neighborhoods may be fine during the day, but less so at night.
+So yes, Paris is safe at night – as long as you choose your neighborhood wisely.

 Beware of pickpockets: petty theft is the most common crime in the city.
-Here are 4 myths about safety in Paris that need debunking in 2024.
+Here are 4 myths about safety in Paris that need debunking.

-Some of the more crowded stations are fine at night, but as a rule, I avoid taking the subway on my own late at night.
+Some of the more crowded stations are fine at night, but as a rule, I avoid taking the subway on my own if it's late.
 A taxi or Uber would be a safer bet if you have any concerns.

 Recent statistics are harder to come by but in general, the best places and safest areas in Paris are the 7th (the most elegant), the 8th (Champs-Elysées), the 15th (highly residential, plenty of shops and restaurants), the 16th (Arc de Triomphe, well-to-do), and the 17th (less touristy but plenty of charm).